 For color-timing chrome, reversal, and E-6 compatible film.
 “DynamicChrome” dynamic-tonal-range 1st Developer.
-Single-use 1+1 dilution develops 8-16 rolls or 100ft of Slide Film.
+1000ml stock solution makes 2000ml of single-use working solution (1+1 dilution) to develop 8-16 rolls or 100ft of Slide Film.

 Intended to be used with the Cr6 "Color&Reversal" 2-in-1 Slide Solution and the Bf6 "Bleaches&Fixer" 3-in-1 Slide Solution.
 Cs6 "Creative Slide" 3-Bath Kits also available

 The Cs6 "Creative Slide" 3-Bath Process makes complicated chemistry simplified alchemy!
 The number of processing baths for E6 film is reduced from 6 to 3.
 The reversal step occurs during color development in a Color&Reversal bath, and the bleach and conditioner steps are combined with the fixing step in a Bleaches&Fixer bath.
 Color-timing is performed with alternative 1st Developers to achieve full creative control of your slides.